-- 1) Canadian Income Taxation Planning and Decision Making, 2016-2017 edition with CONNECT PrePak © 2017, by Buckwold/Kitunen, published by McGraw-Hill Ryerson. - 2) The Practitioner's Income Tax Act, 50th edition, published by Carswell (Thomson Reuters). - 3) Current Readings in Taxation.
+1) Canadian Income Taxation - Planning and Decision Making, 2018-2019 edition with CONNECT PrePak © 2019, by Buckwold/Kitunen, published by McGraw-Hill Education.

+- 2) The Income Tax Act (electronic version accessed through KNOTIA see below) - 3) Current Readings in Taxation.
 Readings will be assigned during the term with the objective of highlighting current discussions on topics covered in this course.
-Sources will include Canadian Tax Focus, the Canadian Tax Journal & Conference Reports provided by the Canadian Tax Foundation, as well as newspaper and magazine articles.